borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 ```

 <span class="minilink minilink-addedin">Prior to version 1.7.15</span> The
-command to generate configuation files was `generate-borgmatic-config` instead
+command to generate configuration files was `generate-borgmatic-config`
-of `borgmatic config generate`.
+instead of `borgmatic config generate`.

 When you set up multiple configuration files like this, borgmatic will run
 each one in turn from a single borgmatic invocation.
 This includes, by